sushengloong/sushengloong.github.io/blog/2024-07-13-what-i-learned-from-mastering-llms-course/index.md

 There were also insights on using LLMs for evaluations, showcasing different perspectives on best practices.

 A great insight I learned from one of the instructors is always try to turn what you're trying to evaluate into a binary classification.
-This makes it a lot easier to implement, reason aboout and evaluate in isolation.
+This makes it a lot easier to implement, reason about and evaluate in isolation.

 ## Just use APIs (or No GPU before PMF)